Fairbanks North Star Borough Transfer on Death Deed Form

 Are these forms guaranteed to be recordable in Fairbanks North Star Borough?

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Fairbanks North Star Borough that you need to transfer you would only need to order our forms once for all of your properties in Fairbanks North Star Borough.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Fairbanks North Star Borough you only need to order once.

 Real property owners in Alaska have an estate planning option: the transfer on death deed (TODD).
 Find the full text in AS 13.48.